Archive for the 'Dreams' Category

 :: :: ::

-Striding confidently beside me was a longtime friend.
-He was a delight to be with as always; cultured, intelligent and congenial, a dashing presence not of our time.
-His fine, formal attire (pin-striped trousers, tail coat, top hat, immaculate white gloves) was as naturally becoming to his graceful, athletic frame as was his handsome face.1 We were talking about our plans for the rest of summer when I stopped, in utter disbelief, before the house on our left.
+Striding confidently beside me was my delightful, longtime friend; cultured, intelligent, and congenial, a dashing presence not of our time.
+His fine, formal attire (pin-striped trousers, tail coat, top hat, immaculate white gloves) was as naturally becoming to his graceful, athletic frame as was his handsome face.1 We were talking about our plans for the rest of Summer when I stopped, in utter disbelief, before the house on our left.
+The shock turned my voice into a whisper.

-“This is impossible… I lived in this house when I was a child!” The shock had turned my voice into a whisper.
+“This is impossible… I lived in this house when I was a child!” 

 Before us was an abandoned adobe building, a single-story row of doors and windows spanning half a block before turning the corner.
 The very first unit—one door, one window—had been my home, a place my mother rented for about a year when I was little.
 It was still the only part of the building painted a sickly pink, the color an incongruous touch on a facade of an otherwise uniform, dirty white.

-“These rooms are still haunted by that memory” He said.
+“These rooms are still haunted by that memory…” he said.

 I nodded.
 They were.
-The setting was home to my earliest memories of terror: my mother fell seriously ill for the first time while we lived here.
+The setting was home to my earliest recollection of terror: my mother fell seriously ill for the first time while we lived here.
 I was six years old, and the place was said to be haunted then.
 It certainly was now.
 There was a strong, nauseating energy latent in it.
-The atmosphere felt dense, laden with something old and ill, something of death, an enduring, sad and immovable presence indifferent to our trespass but powerful as a curse.
-I feared this unctuous malaise would permeate my clothes, my skin, my body… that it would cling to me like an invisible madness and pollute the rest of my life.
-We had to leave.
+The atmosphere felt dense, laden with something old and ill, something of death, an enduring, sad and immovable presence indifferent to our trespass but operating as powerfully as an eternal curse.
+I feared this unctuous malaise would permeate my clothes, my skin, my body… I feared it would cling to me like an invisible madness and pollute the rest of my life.

 Then, as if they had suddenly materialized, I saw the paintings.

-“I can’t believe this… hanging, unseen, for decades…” I spoke quietly, absorbed.
+“I can’t believe this… Hanging, unseen, for decades…” I spoke quietly, absorbed.
 I turned to him.
 He held my gaze.
 We both knew, in that moment, that I would be taking the paintings with me.

-I carefully began to pull the first one from the wall.
-It was a bust portrait decorated with an oval mat.
+I carefully began to pull the first one off the wall.
+It was a bust decorated with an oval mat.
 The sitter was a pale woman in a white blouse, her red hair pulled up about her head.
 Her gentle expression barely managed to balance the otherwise somber tone of the painting.
 She must have been in her late twenties when the portrait was made.
 Who was she?
 I wondered.
 The frame felt flexible, soft almost.
 The nails gave up easily, shedding bits of rust as they came out.
 I leaned it against the wall.

 The next work was a small view of an old city, a patchwork of roofs, walls and cobblestone pathways.
 The town looked deserted.
 The picture seemed to have been painted from life, and the composition was strict: were it not for its painterly atmospheric depth and the rich detailing of its surfaces, it would have come close to geometric abstraction.
 It came off the wall easily as well.